 Your hair needs nutrients and vitamins to grow.
 You need to keep your hair and scalp clean if you want healthy hair.
 You need to fight tangles in order to prevent breakage and hair loss, and of course, your hair needs moisture to look and feel healthy.
 You also need to seal moisture into your hair, to prevent it from drying out.

 But this isn’t a perfect recipe to healthy hair; it lacks one key ingredient: protein.
 You may know that protein is necessary for hair growth; you may even incorporate protein into your diet or give your hair regular protein treatments.
 But what does protein really do for your hair?
 What happens if your hair lacks protein?
 How does protein balance with moisture in healthy hair?
 And what happens if your hair gets too much protein?
+Keep reading this guide to find out:

 The structure of a hair strand